aspose-diagram/Aspose.Diagram-Documentation/french/net/developer-guide/working-with-shapes/group-convert-and-verify-shapes/_index.fr.md

 diagram.Pages[0].Shapes.GetShape(59).ToPdf(dataDir + "out.pdf");

 {{< /highlight >}}
-### **Convertir la forme Visio en HTML**
+### **Convert Visio Shape to HTML**
-La méthode ToHTML de la classe Shape permet de convertir une forme au format HTML.
+The ToHTML method of the Shape class allows to convert a shape into the HTML format.

 {{< highlight "java" >}}